Records with Sonobeat in 1976

 Al & Alec • Rebecca Lynn (unreleased; circa 1976)

-As we dig deeper into the archives, we find three more tapes containing recordings by Al & Alec, although two are marked only as "Al".
-All are in previously used tape boxes, with other artists' names scratched out similarly to the first Al & Alex box we find.
+So we dig deeper into the archives, finding three more tapes containing recordings by Al & Alec, although two are marked only as "Al".
+All are in previously used tape boxes, with other artists' names scratched out similarly to the first box we find.

 We know nothing more about the Al & Alec recordings or the sessions that yielded them.
-We don't know Al and Alec's last names, the names of the members of the backing band, and whether these were Al & Alec's original compositions.
+We don't know Al and Alec's last names, the names of the members of the backing band, and whether any of these songs (other than Your Touch, which Jeannine wrote) were Al & Alec's original compositions.

 Al (last name unknown)